Find a spider by...

 (as shown on the Lucidcentral.org website)

-This species was previously listed as Tobesoa theridioides: see notes below)
+This species, which varies in appearance, was previously listed as Tobesoa theridioides: see notes below)

 female: about 4 mm|